theHandsomestNerd/thehandsomestnerd-website-template/README.md

 * This project has Storybook which is the component library.
 * This project uses Firebase for hosting and deployment.
 * The web-client directory uses the component library to deploy a website
+* This project is type checked with Typescript and Transpiled with Babel

 ### Dependencies
 * npm
 * tsc
+* babel
 * storybook - component library for demos
 * firebase - hosting, functions, analytics
 * sanity - cms datastore
 * parcel - the build tool for the client
+* There are some legacy local fonts and a logo which are copied with the npm build command but have separate npm commands in package.json.
+Feel free to copy over the logo with your web development company logo.

 ## Getting Started
 ### Config